-It’s quick and easy to send money to an inmate from your local Money Services – powered by Western Union® we service a range of different correctional facilities and detention centers.
+It’s quick and easy to send money to an inmate from your local Money Services.
+We service a range of different correctional facilities and detention centers.

 At your local Money Services we’ve made it easy to fund an inmate’s commissary or calling account, so you can show your support for someone you care about.
 You can send money to an inmate of the Federal Bureau of Prisons, as well as many other state or county correctional facilities.
 You can trust us to send your money quickly and conveniently.

 How to send money to an inmate

 Here’s how you can send money quickly and easily to fund an inmate’s account.